codatio/codat-docs/docs/underwriting/process-loan.md

 :::note Undewriting frontend

-We use [Swagger](http://localhost:5069/swagger/index.html) to act as a presentation layer and allow us to interact with the various endpoints used by the demo app.
+We use [Swagger](http://localhost:5069/swagger/index.html) to act as a presentation layer to interact with the demo endpoints.
 There are three endpoints that support the creation and processing of the application form, and three endpoints to interact with webhook rules you have previously set up.
-If you are using an IDE, Swagger should have opened in your browser automatically when you first ran the app.
+Remember to click **Try it out** and **Execute** when working with Swagger.
 :::

 Call the `/applications/start` endpoint to trigger the creation of a new loan application.
 In the background, the app creates a company using Codat's `POST /companies` endpoint using the application `id` as the company name.